3DFreezeMe/Zero/README.md

 D.
 - with the belt removed from idler 3) you are now able to rotate both lead-screws independently by hand until both blocks are pinched between bed and and x gantry

---> now your bed should be level from left to right in parallel to the x gantry of the printer
+Finishing touches:

 - put back belt around idler 3)
 - (put back screw 2) if you loosened it completely from the hole)
 - (tighten all screws)
+- create new heightmap (http://<printer-ip>/heightmap) and verify if deviation is better
-- put back bottom plate etc
+- when happy with results put back bottom plate etc

-- recalibrate and check difference in heightmap
+--> now your bed should be level from left to right in parallel to the x gantry of the printer